Denisovans & Neandertals

 Interestingly, the new Neanderthal skeletal reconstruction . . . suggest[s] that differences in gait existed between Neanderthals and modern humans.
 In particular, the very broad and short waist would have imparted a “stiffness” to Neanderthal movement that would have made them cut a very distinctive figure on the landscape.
 The consequent distinctive behavioral signal further reduces the probability that the two kinds of hominid would have shared any elements of a specific mate recognition system, and that any biologically significant level of gene exchange ever occurred between them.
 (Neanderthals, Homo sapiens, and the question of species in paleoanthropology, 144)

-I’ll admit to a bout of childish laughter when we read this in class–the thought of modern humans being turned off by the stiff gait of the Neandertals is pretty funny stuff.
+I’ll admit to some childish laughter when we read this in class.
+The thought of modern humans being turned off by the stiff gait of the Neandertals is pretty funny stuff.
 It is also wrong.
 Current studies show genetically significant interbreeding with Neandertals, Denisovans, and possibly other archaics did occur.
-Milford Wolpoff’s idea that Neandertals should be considered a subspecies or race of humans seems closer to the truth (How Neandertals inform human variation, 2009).
+Milford Wolpoff’s idea that Neandertals should be considered a subspecies or race of humans seems closer to the truth (Wolpoff “How Neandertals inform human variation,” 2009).
 Neandertals are distinctive, so distinctive that many would say they were a separate species.
 Denisovans seem to be in a similar position.
 These are what races would really look like, not like the relatively minor differences observed in contemporary humans (see section Race Reconciled Re-Debunks Race).